-19. COVID-19 continues to present unprecedented challenges to the operation, financial management and governance of organisations, including public sector bodies.
+19. COVID-19 presented unprecedented challenges to the operation, financial management and governance of organisations, including public sector bodies.
 In response to the pandemic we identified potential areas of increased risk of material misstatement to the financial statements and/or our audit opinion.
 Our conclusions are set out in the following table: